BE SPIRITUALLY MINDED

-Peace does not necessarily mean an absence of storm; rather, it means calmness and tranquility in the midst of storm.
-The Lord Jesus Christ demonstrated this when He slept in the sinking boat in the midst of a great storm (Matt.
-8:24).
+The Lord Jesus Christ demonstrated this when He slept in the sinking boat amid a great storm.

-The Lord Jesus would have slept all through the voyage in spite of the tempest if not that He was woken up by his fearful and fretful disciples traveling with Him.
+The Lord Jesus would have slept all through the voyage despite the storm if not that He was woken up by his fearful and fretful disciples traveling with Him.

-The Lord Jesus said, “Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
-Let not your heart be troubled, neither let it be afraid.”
-(John 14:27 NKJV).
+27 Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
+Let not your heart be troubled, neither let it be afraid.

 If you are a believer, God’s kind of peace resides in your born-again spirit.
 It is the fruit of the Holy Spirit which He produces in your heart (Gal.
 5:22).

-Therefore, like Jesus Christ, you also can experience tranquility of mind in the midst of a great storm.
-If you allow it, the peace of God can reign in your heart while you are going through a storm in life.
+Therefore, like Jesus Christ, you also can experience the tranquility of mind amid a great storm.
+If you allow it, the peace of God can reign in your heart while you are going through any storm in life.

-This is why the Scripture commands, “Let the peace of God rule in your hearts, to which also you were called in one body; and be thankful.”
+Therefore, the Scripture commands, “Let the peace of God rule in your hearts, to which also you were called in one body; and be thankful.”
 (Col. 3:15 NKJV).

-Why then are many believers today not experiencing, enjoying and manifesting the peace of God in their minds and emotions?
+Why then are many believers today not experiencing, enjoying, and manifesting the peace of God in their minds and emotions?

 It is simply because they are not spiritually minded!

 6 For to be carnally minded is death, but to be spiritually minded is life and peace.
-(NKJV).

 What does it mean to be spiritually minded?

-First, it implies being God-conscious.
+First, to be spiritually minded implies being God-conscious.

 The Scripture amply testifies to this truth.

 3 You will keep him in perfect peace, whose mind is stayed on You, because he trusts in You.
-(NKJV).

 You are spiritually minded when you are living by the word or teaching of Christ.
-Being spiritually minded implies letting the word or teaching of Christ saturate, dominate, control, govern, direct and guide your thoughts, words, emotions and actions.
+Being spiritually minded implies letting the word or teaching of Christ saturate, dominate, control, govern, direct, and guide your thoughts, words, emotions, and actions.

 16 Let the word [spoken by] Christ (the Messiah) have its home [in your hearts and minds] and dwell in you in [all its] richness, as you teach and admonish and train one another in all insight and intelligence and wisdom [in spiritual things, and as you sing] psalms and hymns and spiritual songs, making melody to God with [His] grace in your hearts.
-(AMP).

-You are spiritually minded when you let the Holy Spirit guide, direct, govern, rule, dominate or control your thoughts, emotions, words and conduct.
+You are spiritually minded when you let the Holy Spirit guide, direct, govern, rule, dominate or control your thoughts, emotions, words, and conduct.

 Being spiritually minded is simply living and walking by the Holy Spirit!